 In what follows, I’ll only briefly touch on Angostura’s bitters history; just enough to provide proper context for the rum side of Angostura’s house.

 To really understand a distillery’s ethos, it helps to know its path to where it is today.
 Thus, we’ll start our deep dive with a quick overview of Trinidad, and its rum and sugar industry history.
 Since there’s much to wonk out over, I’ve split my reporting into two parts.
-This is Part 1, which covers the history of Angostura and related Trinidadian rum producers.
-In Part 2 you’ll get a very detailed and technical look at Angostura’s distillery.
+This is Part One, which covers the history of Angostura and related Trinidadian rum producers.
+In Part Two, you’ll get a very detailed and technical look at Angostura’s distillery.

 Just off the coast of South America, the island of Trinidad lays only nine miles from Venezuela at their nearest points.
 Christopher Columbus was the first European explorer to come across the island; the date: July 31st, 1498 during his third voyage.[i]